Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-05-split-ergativity-in-konkani.md

 ## What is Split Ergativity?
 Split ergativity is a phenomenon in some languages where _ergative-absolutive alignment_ is used in certain contexts, while _nominative-accusative alignment_ is used in others.

 Konkani shows split-ergativity i.e., it shows both nominative-accusative and ergative-absolutive alignments.
-In the ergative-absolutive alignment, the subject of a transitive verb [_in perfective and preterite (past) environments_] takes the ergative marking [_which is identical to the instrumental case for nominals and a derivative of the instrumental case for pronominals_] rather than the nominative-accusative marking  in the case of subject of instransitive verbs [and other environments of transitive verbs].
+In the ergative-absolutive alignment, the subject of a transitive verb [_in perfective and preterite (past) environments_] takes the ergative marking [_which is identical to the instrumental case for nominals and a derivative of the instrumental case for pronominals_] rather than the nominative-accusative marking  in the case of subject of intransitive verbs [and other environments of transitive verbs].
 This alignment results in the verb then agreeing with the object instead of the subject in terms of gender and number.

 Taking different environments of the transitive verb खावंक kʰāuṅk​ 'to eat' for the first few examples-